-A Achievement In writing, children are given opportunities to achieve in their own way.
+Α Achievement In writing, children are given opportunities to achieve in their own way.
 Writing is a process of smaller steps put together for one end goal.
 Each step allows opportunities for children to achieve at the appropriate level.
 At the start of a writing cycle, children will see a high-quality example of a text type.
 By the end of the cycle, children will have achieved by creating a published text of their own.
 S Self-respect During the publishing stage of writing, children will be able to see how the process of writing comes together.
 Their published pieces will give children the opportunity to see themselves as writers and show them that the process of drafting and editing a piece of work accumulates to a piece of writing that they can be proud of.
 This will improve their confidence with writing skills.
-This improved confidence will then allow children to apply these writing skills to all other areas of the curriculum where writing is integral and vital skill.
+This improved confidence will then allow children to apply these writing skills to all other areas of the curriculum where writing is needed to complete tasks.
 P Pride At Carlton Road, we want our children to have pride in their written accomplishments.
 In Writing, at the end of every writing cycle, children take the opportunity to publish a final piece of writing in which they focus on their presentation and handwriting skills.
 Ensuring they take pride in their presentation and pride in their piece of work.
 The work is then displayed in the classrooms and corridors to celebrate the hard work and achievements of our children.
-1 Children will be inspired by a range of stimuli used throughout their writing journey.
-We aim to inspire children to want to put their ideas down on paper through engaging them through the use of carefully selected texts and visuals.
-High-quality models support this process.
-R Resilient In Writing, children will be encouraged to challenge themselves, ask questions and self-asse their work.
-Through the drafting and editing stages, children will be able to recognise their control strengths as writers and areas in which they can build upon to improve.
-This will support out children to develop confidence and resilience in self-awareness and self-evaluation.
+1 Inspired Children will be inspired by a range of stimuli used throughout their writing session.
+We aim to inspire children to want to put their ideas down onto paper through our engaging writing curriculum.
+R Resilient In Writing, children will be encouraged to challenge themselves, ask questions and self-assess their work.
+Through the drafting and editing stages, children will be able to recognise their own strengths as writers and areas in which they can build upon to improve.
+This will support our children to develop confidence and resilience in self-awareness and self-evaluation.
 E Equality Children are given equal opportunities throughout the teaching of writing.
 All children will have access to a range of support and resources that will enable them to achieve and flourish as young writers.